A FIRM COMMITMENT TO PRIVACY

 INTRODUCTION

-The purpose of the Whistleblower Policy is to provide a way for staff and volunteers who believe inappropriate financial transactions, harassment or discrimination are occurring within UWCI to report such action to those in authority, and be protected for doing so.
-This Whistleblower Policy also serves as the tool for compliance of federal Whistleblower requirements in the administration of all federal grant awards by United Way of Central Indiana.
+The purpose of the Whistleblower Policy is to provide a way for team members and volunteers who believe inappropriate financial transactions, harassment or discrimination are occurring within United Way of Central Indiana (United Way) to report such action to those in authority and be protected for doing so.
+This Whistleblower Policy also serves as the tool for compliance of federal Whistleblower requirements in the administration of all federal grant awards by United Way.

 APPROPRIATE INFORMATION TO REPORT

-Any information regarding suspected theft, fraud, other misuse of UWCI funds, harassment or discrimination should be reported.
-This excludes issues related to any agency affiliated with UWCI.
-Calls concerning an affiliated agency should be made to the applicable agency’s hotline.
+Any information regarding suspected theft, fraud, other misuse of United Way funds, harassment or discrimination should be reported.
+This excludes issues related to any partner organization accredited by United Way.
+Calls concerning an accredited partner should be made to the applicable partner’s hotline.

-Whistleblower information should not include how funds are allocated by UWCI and/or by an agency.
-Calls of that nature should be made to the President & CEO of UWCI.
-Furthermore, reporting personnel issues is not appropriate through this means unless the report is regarding harassment or discrimination that can't be brought to a supervisor's or Talent Management’s attention for fear of reprisal.
+Whistleblower information should not include how funds are allocated by United Way and/or by a partner.
+Calls of that nature should be made to the President & CEO of United Way.
+Furthermore, reporting personnel issues is not appropriate through this means unless the report is regarding harassment or discrimination that cannot be brought to a supervisor or Talent Management for fear of reprisal.
 This would include, but not be limited to, hiring, termination, promotion, compensation, or supervisory related issues.

 WHAT TO EXPECT WHEN YOU MAKE A REPORT

-The call is received by a representative of a company contracted by UWCI to provide whistleblower services.
+The call is received by a representative of a company contracted by United Way to provide whistleblower services.
 The company representative will take the caller’s statement and will ask for their name and telephone number so that an investigator can confidentially contact the caller for any additional details.
 This will provide a means for the investigator to follow up with the caller and communicate the results of the investigation.
-Providing the name is optional, even though it would remain in confidence with any UWCI staff.
+Providing the name is optional, even though it would remain in confidence with any United Way team members.
 The caller does not have to provide their name, even to the investigator.
 However, without a name and telephone number, the investigator will not be able to follow up with the caller.

 ACTION OF THE INVESTIGATOR

-Once the investigator has obtained all the pertinent information, he/she will report the information directly to the UWCI Ethics Officer (Governance Committee Chair) and the Chair of UWCI Audit Committee – both members of the UWCI Board of Directors.
-The Audit Committee has the authority to act on behalf of the Board and will obtain the professional assistance of others if such is warranted.
+Once the investigator has obtained all the pertinent information, the investigator will report the information directly to the United Way Ethics Officer (Governance Committee Chair) and the Chair of the United Way Audit and Finance Committee – both members of the United Way Board of Directors.
+The Audit and Finance Committee has the authority to act on behalf of the Board and will obtain the professional assistance of others if such is warranted.

 Specific action taken against the reported individual/agency will depend upon the outcome of the investigation.
-UWCI has a “zero tolerance” practice regarding fraud, theft, other intentional misuse of funds, harassment or discrimination.
+United Way has a “zero tolerance” practice regarding fraud, theft, other intentional misuse of funds, harassment or discrimination.

 NUMBER TO CALL/WEB REPORTING